-This Peri Peri Chicken is going to become your favourite summer BBQ grilling recipe!
-Marinated with peppers, citrus and spices, this spatchcocked chicken absorbs the flavourful marinade and remains juicy after grilling.
+This Peri Peri Chicken recipe is going to become your favourite summer BBQ grilling recipe!
+Marinated with peppers, citrus and spices, the spicy grilled chicken absorbs the flavourful marinade and remains juicy .
 Served with a reduced peri peri sauce, this will be a hit at any BBQ!
-Read on to learn how to easily spatchcock chicken and make peri peri chicken from scratch, so that you never miss that famous Peri Peri Chicken chain again!
+Read on to learn how to spatchcock a chicken and make peri peri chicken from scratch, so that you never miss that famous Peri Peri Chicken chain again!

 Watch how to make South African style Grilled Peri Peri Chicken at the end of post